hazelcast/hazelcast/hazelcast-documentation/src/MR-Essentials.md

 **Producing the Final Result**

-This also is not a real MapReduce phase but is the final step in Hazelcast after all reducers notified that reducing has finished.
+This is not a real MapReduce phase, but it is the final step in Hazelcast after all reducers are notified that reducing has finished.
 The original job initiator then requests all reduced results and builds the final result.

 #### Additional MapReduce Resources

 The Internet is full of useful resources to find deeper information on MapReduce.
-Below is a short collection of some more introduction material.
-In addition, there are a lot of amazing books written about all kinds of MapReduce patterns and how to write a MapReduce function for your use case.
-To name them all is sadly out of scope of this documentation.
+Below is a short collection of more introduction material.
+In addition, there are books written about all kinds of MapReduce patterns and how to write a MapReduce function for your use case.
+To name them all is out of scope of this documentation.

  - <http://research.google.com/archive/mapreduce.html>
  - <http://en.wikipedia.org/wiki/MapReduce>